edmand46/cocos2d-js-es6/readme.md

 This boilerplate add ES6 futures in cocos2d-js by dint of babel.
 For build and packing used gulp.

+- Live reload
+- ES6 futures
+- Compress *.js files in one.

 ### Version
 1.0.0